Viola Desmond: Cultural recognition

+On January 28, 2019, Temma Frecker, a teacher at The Booker School in Nova Scotia, received the Governor General's History Award for Excellence in Teaching for guiding students in a proposal to place a Cornwallis Park memorial grouping that included a statue of Desmond in dialogue with statues of Acadian Noel Doiron, Mi'kmaw Chief John Denny Jr, and Edward Cornwallis, encouraging broader public discussion about contested histories and commemoration.

 Apology and pardon

 On April 14, 2010, the Lieutenant Governor of Nova Scotia, Mayann Francis, on the advice of Premier Darrell Dexter, invoked the royal prerogative and granted Desmond a posthumous free pardon, the first to be granted in Canada.
 The free pardon, an extraordinary remedy granted under the royal prerogative of mercy only in the rarest of circumstances and the first one granted posthumously, differs from a simple pardon in that it is based on innocence and recognizes that a conviction was in error.
 Francis, herself a Black Canadian, remarked, "here I am, 64 years later—a black woman giving freedom to another black woman".

 The Premier also made an apology.
-Desmond's younger sister, Wanda Robson, and Dr. Graham Reynolds, a professor of Cape Breton University, worked with Cabinet to ensure that Desmond's name was cleared; there was a public acknowledgement of the injustice and the Crown-in-Council reaffirmed its commitment to human rights.
+Wanda Robson and Dr. Graham Reynolds, a professor of Cape Breton University, worked with Cabinet to ensure that Desmond's name was cleared; there was a public acknowledgement of the injustice and the Crown-in-Council reaffirmed its commitment to human rights.
 The provincial government declared in February 2015 the first Nova Scotia Heritage Day in Desmond's honour.
 Desmond's portrait also hangs in Government House, in Halifax.

 Prompted by a request from Ontario high school student Varishini Deochand in 2021, the government of Nova Scotia offered a symbolic repayment of Desmond's original court fees to her only surviving family member, Robson.
 When Robson said she would use the money to make a one-time donation for a scholarship at Cape Breton University, the Crown-in-Council increased the repayment from the current valuation of $368.29 to $1,000.
 The provincial Crown also issued a commemorative cheque to display in the legislature.
 Original court costs were $26.